Jon-Ting/GadiGData/PostSim/README.md

-- MDout.csv might contain duplicates, vim ':sort u' to leave only unique lines and sort them
-* Last frames and minimised structures NPs in checkHere have been extracted NPs in toRerun.txt potentially need to undergo another round of Stage 2 simulations
+- MDout.csv might contain duplicates, vim ':sort u' to leave only unique lines and sort them NPs in toRerun.txt potentially need to undergo another round of Stage 2 simulations

 npCnt (for each $eleComb):